 Uterine Fibroids: Causes and TreatmentUterine fibroids are benign (noncancerous) growths in the uterus that often occur during childbearing years.
 It’s also called leiomyomas, myomas, or just fibroid.
 They rarely develop into cancer and do not increase the risk of cancer.

 Uterine GrowthsBenign uterine growths are tissue enlargements of the female womb (uterus).
 Three types of benign uterine growths are uterine fibroids, adenomyosis, and uterine polyps.
 Symptoms include abdominal pressure and pain, pelvic pain, pain during intercourse, and pain during bowel movements.
-Diagnosis and treatment of benign uterine growths depends upon the type of growth.
+Diagnosis and treatment of benign uterine growths depend upon the type of growth.